 Unless authorized in writing by MessagePro, all fees and charges for the MessagePro service(s) shall be by credit card or ACH transaction and shall be due and payable in US dollars.
 If Customer has authorized payment by credit card or ACH transaction, no further notice or consent will be required, and Customer authorizes MessagePro to process payments up to thirty (30) days after Customer withdraws the authorization.
 MessagePro reserves the right to continue processing credit card transaction for all outstanding invoices as of that date.
 If paying by credit card or ACH transaction, Customer will advise MessagePro of any change in account information (e.g. account number, expiration date, verification code) that is necessary to process Customer’s payment.
 Customer acknowledges and accepts that MessagePro will charge and Customer will pay a processing charge of the lesser of thirty-five dollars ($35.00) or the maximum allowed by law for any Customer payment returned for non-payment or chargeback.
 In instances denial of payment and/or chargeback, MessagePro shall make reasonable effort to contact Customer and advise them of failed payment and outstanding balance due.
-Notwithstanding the above, MessagePro reserves the right to disconnect Customer Services and terminate the Customer’s account if Customer’s payment method is returned, declined or fails for any reason.
+Notwithstanding the above, MessagePro reserves the right to suspend or disconnect Customer services and terminate the Customer’s account if Customer’s payment method is not received in a timely manner, returned, declined or fails for any reason.
 Customers with a past due balance on previous or multiple accounts will be charged the full balance due upon opening a new account or providing updated payment information.
 Until all prior due balances are brought current, MessagePro may limit or suspend access to new services.
 In the process of verifying and validating credit card transactions, MessagePro may place a temporary $1.00 hold on Customer’s credit card.
 Release of this hold should occur within 3 – 4 business days but subject to the terms and conditions of Customer’s financial institution.
 Amounts paid for service are not refundable.
 Payments for partial service periods will not be prorated.

 The term of service will be as established at the time of service initiation.
 Subscriptions shall automatically renew for the same period of time at MessagePro’s then current price for such subscription unless either party gives 30 day notice of termination to the other party.
-Customer notices for non-renewal and/or termination of services shall be sent to termination@MessagePro.com.
+Customer notices for non-renewal and/or termination of services shall be sent to support@ustech.com.
 Lack of use without notice of termination shall not terminate an account.
 Customer authorizes MessagePro to charge credit cards on file relative to service renewal.